gaswelder/che/README.md

 }
 ```

-Function-local static variables are gone.
+Here static variable are gone.
+Module variables are always assumed static,
-Module-local variables are always assumed static, and a module can't export its variables, so there is no `pub` for variables.
+and a module can't export variables, so there is no `pub` for them.

 ```c
 // these variables can be accessed only inside this module.